Date of Award

 Here were we report the discovery of two new potential biomarkers that are expressed following acute, low-concentration malathion exposure.
 We used two early life stages of rainbow trout (sac fry and swim-up fry) exposed to varying malathion levels (3-100 parts per billion, ppb) over 48 hours.
 At these levels, swim-up fry had heightened mortality rates compared to sac fry, indicating that they may exhibit change in gene expression.
 To identify transcriptional biomarkers, a 16K salmonid cDNA microarray was used; 349 genes were found to be differentially expressed at concentrations as low as 10 ppb.
 Additionally, we further analyzed malathion responsive genes using qPCR, network and ontologic analysis.
 The results from qPCR revealed that the gene encoding for a small heat shock protein, HSP30, was robustly upregulated.
 A second gene put forth as a candidate biomarker in this study is cytochrome P4501A3 (CYP1A3); this study also shows paralog CYP1A1 was not found to be malathion inducible in either life stage.
 Network and ontologic analysis suggested changes in expression of genes involved in metal ion binding, catalytic activity, transport, oxidation-reduction, metabolism and stress response.
 The novel findings of this study contribute to the construction of a repertoire of predictive biomarkers, induced by malathion exposure, that may also be used as tools to survey fish population health.

 Miller, Susan, "Gene Expression Response in Early Developmental Stages of Rainbow Trout Exposed to Ecologically Relevant Concentrations of Malathion" (2012).
 Theses and Dissertations.
-Paper 38.
+38.